Single site is $18, this includes 1 vehicle. Extra vehicles are $18 each.

 Single Site - allows 6 people maximum, including those campers who came up in extra vehicles.

-Double Site - allows 6 people maximum, including those campers who came up in extra vehicles.
+Double Site - allows 12 people maximum, including those campers who came up in extra vehicles, visitors and kids.
 Subject to change depending on current Public and Provincial Health Orders regarding Covid-19.
 Recreation Sites and Trails BC adheres to all Public and Provincial Health Orders in place.

 If your site goes over the maximum allowable number of people, extra people will not be allowed to stay onsite and will have to get another campsite if available.